 Livestock are dying in the fields

-Cows, sheep, goats, camels and donkeys are dying in the fields from lack of food and water.
-The number of children suffering from malnutrition is on the rise.
+Cows, sheep, goats, camels and donkeys are dying in the fields from the lack of food and water.
+For many, losing livestock means losing their livelihoods.

 Children are dropping out of school to look for water

 In Somali and Oromia, two of the hardest hit regions, dust is everywhere.
 More than 155,000 children in Somali and Oromia have dropped out of school so they can help fetch water — often traveling long distances — or look after other children while their caregivers try to find water for their families and cattle.